alechume/CGI_KEEPV1/Documentation/KEEPAppInstallation.md

 		2. In the search box type **services**
 		3. Under **Administrative Tools** click **View local services**
 		4. Scroll down the list of services until you find **World Wide Web Publishing Service**
-		5. Ensure the service is running, if not right click and select **Start**
+		5. Ensure the service is running, if not right-click and select **Start**

 #### <a id="FastCGIConfiguration">FastCGI Configuration</a>
 With the prerequisite installation complete, we can now configure the **FastCGI** settings required to serve Django through IIS.
 We'll do this by first creating our **FastCGI** application for **KEEP App** and then creating a **sub-application** with a proper **Handler** to process requests to **KEEP App's** Django backend.